 Provenance: The Jermyn family, Rushbrooke Hall, Suffolk; Oakes family, Nowton Court, Suffolk.

 Research and cleaning undertaken revealed the identity of both artist and sitter and the work was acquired by a relative of the Jermyn family.

 Catherine Stephens, (1794-1882)

 Actress and Countess of Essex.
 Oil on canvas; 30 by 25 in; 76 x 63.5 cm.

 Discovered in a deceased’s estate, cleaning and research revealed both artist and sitter and the portrait was acquired by the Garrick Club, London

 The 4th Duke of Marlborough and his family c.1780.
 Oil on canvas.

-This important painting is a reduced version of the monumental family group painted by Sir Joshua Reynolds throughout 1777.
-Discovered in 2017 it is now in an important private collection.
+This intriguing painting is a reduced version of the monumental family group painted by Sir Joshua Reynolds throughout 1777.
+It is now in an English private collection.